12 September 2019

-Oli couldn’t be any better than who he is.
+Oliver couldn’t be any better than who he is.
 Although he was a little guy who wasn’t interested in food as a very young puppy, he showed gorgeous conformation and spirit from an early age.
-Today, he is an enthusiastic and affectionate dog who has retired to a wonderful home in Princeton, NJ.
-His last few years here included a role as ‘Mr. Manners’, with the young puppies.
+Today, he is an enthusiastic and affectionate dog who has retired to a wonderful home in New Zealand.
+His last few years here included a role as ‘Mr. Manners’, especially with the young puppies.
 I trusted him implicitly to make corrections and teach the new puppies how to interact respectfully with other dogs.
-Never, ever did I need to worry about his temperament.
+Never, ever did I need to worry about his actions or reactions.

 Izzie whelped her second litter on April 19th, 2010 and the pick bitch puppy became our second brood bitch.
-That female, Coppi, whelped four litters and retired in 2014 to a wonderful forever family in Marblehead, Massachusetts.
+That female, Coppi, whelped four litters and retired in 2014 to a wonderful forever family in Kittery, Maine.
 Georgie Girl took over as our third brood bitch and had her third and last litter on 18 April 2016.
 She retired in June 2016 to a wonderful couple who split their time between Concord, Massachusetts and Naples, Florida.
-And Billie Jean (from our December 2013 litter) whelped our most recent litter on 8 February 2018.
+And Billie Jean (from our December 2013 litter) whelped her last litter, in June 2019.
 Billie Jean is our fourth brood bitch.
 Ziva (Gr Ch Kensington’s L.A.
 Noir, Aussi) is our fifth brood bitch and out of Coppi x Brady.
-Hers, will be our first litter of 2019.
-Koko-loko is next in line and then, we have Piccolo in residence for study.
 CH Kensington’s Nouvelle Mlle.
-Koko has just been bred to Yogi and her ultrasound mid August will let us know whether this breeding was successful.
+Koko is our sixth brood bitch and was bred in August 2019.
+If all goes as expected?
+Ziva’s daughter GRCH Piccolo will be next and we’re planning to breed her with Oskar, CH Shalimar Zacchariah of Kensington.
+I am currently studying Campari (out of Oskar x Billie’s last litter) and have registered her with the AKC.
+I believe she will join our harem of brood bitches, come 2021 – and it truly is a harem. ;>)